fedora-python/tox-github-action/README.md

 ### v37.0

 * Uses Fedora 37 as the base container image.
-* Pypy 3.7 is no longer available.
+* PyPy 3.7 is no longer available.

 ### v36.0